-The latest release for EndNote X7.2 offers you the capacity to share your entire library with up to 14 other EndNote users, no matter where they are located.
+EndNote X7.2 and later offer you the capacity to share your entire library with up to 100 other EndNote users, no matter where they are located.

 How library sharing works:

-- To start sharing a library, install the update X7.2, open the EndNote library, and select File --> Share.
+- To start sharing a library, make sure you are using AT LEAST version X7.2 of EndNote, open the EndNote library, and select File --> Share.

 - If you don't yet have an online account, you will need to create one.